openssl/openssl/INSTALL.md

 Don't pin the shared libraries.

-By default OpenSSL will attempt to stay in memory until the process exits.
+By default, OpenSSL will attempt to stay in memory until the process exits.
 This is so that libcrypto and libssl can be properly cleaned up automatically via an `atexit()` handler.
 The handler is registered by libcrypto and cleans up both libraries.
 On some platforms the `atexit()` handler will run on unload of